UD-CISC374/educational-game-design-document-team-12-jason-and-shabir/egdd.md

 ## Assessment Measures

-students will be given problems to solve during the game and their answers to the problem will determine how far they have gotten along in the lesson.
+students will be given problems to solve during the game and their answers to the problem will determine how far they have gotten along in the lesson. also the enemy health and player health will display their progression.

 # What sets this project apart?